Lake Nipissing is known for some great Northern Pike fishing. We’ve been amazed at the size of some of the Pike coming out of the lake.

 Fishing for pike is great fun but watch out for their teeth!
 Care is required when unhooking a pike.

-Current regulations (2017) for Northern Pike on Lake Nipissing: The fishing season opens the 3rd Saturday in May.
+2022 Regulations for Northern Pike on Lake Nipissing: The fishing season opens the 3rd Saturday in May.

 Check-out some of the Pike caught by Glen Echo Cottages guests.